The California Consumer Privacy Act (CCPA) went into effect on January 1, 2020.

 We always handle our customers’ data only within the scope permitted by the relevant regulation and by our customers.
 We’ll not sell any of our customers’ data to third parties.

-If you want to access and work with personally identifiable data from Californian citizens onwards, you’ll need to:
+If you want to access and work with personally identifiable data from Californian citizens onwards, you’ll need to provide us with evidence that you’ve received your end user’s consent to process their personal data (as noted in our documentation here).

 Review the Data Processing Agreement (DPA), which, according to our Terms of Service, applies whenever you process personal data.
 The DPA can be reviewed here.